wso2/docs-is/en/docs/develop/extend/customize-the-authentication-endpoint.md

-# Change the Authentication Endpoint
+# Customize the Authentication Endpoint

 The authentication endpoint is the authentication URL used in authentication requests.
 The following sections discuss methods of